 Compliance and quality goals should be closely aligned.
 Providers should implement an effective compliance program that incorporates the organization's quality of care goals.
 Quality of care-compliance audits should be developed and implemented with the same focus as financial audits.
 Key quality indicators should be concurrently monitored for compliance.
-Risk areas should be prioritized and action plans developed for improvements.
+Risk areas should be prioritized, and action plans developed for improvements.
 The board should receive regular reports of these audits.
-Special emphasis should be placed on risk areas the OIG has outlined in its guidance documents (Office of Inspector General, 2000).
-These areas include staffing, care plans, medication management, use of chemical and physical restraints and resident safety, as examples.
+Special emphasis should be placed on risk areas the OIG has outlined in its guidance documents (Office of Inspector General, 2000; Office of Inspector General, U.S. Department of Health & Human Services, (2014a); Office of Inspector General, (2014b)).
+These areas may include staffing, care plans, medication management, use of chemical and physical restraints, and resident safety, as examples.

-Review and Periodically Audit Potential Legal Implications of Gain Sharing and Performance Based Incentives

-Centers for Medicare & Medicaid Services (CMS) and others have sought methods to incentivize improved quality in healthcare organization through various gain sharing programs and pay-for-performance (P4P) measures (Centers for Medicare and Medicaid Services ,n.d.a).
-Recent gain sharing demonstration projects have sought to identify how physicians and hospitals can financially share in gains from improving quality and efficiency of care provided to Medicare beneficiaries (Centers for Medicare and Medicaid Services, 2011).
-In other words, gain sharing programs seek to share cost savings between the hospital and physician generated by physicians'

-efforts in controlling costs of providing care.
+Review and Periodically Audit Potential Legal Implications of Gain Sharing and Performance Based Incentives can financially share in gains from improving quality and efficiency of care provided to Medicare beneficiaries (Centers for Medicare and Medicaid Services, 2011).
+In other words, gain sharing programs seek to share cost savings between the hospital and physician generated by physicians' efforts in controlling costs of providing care.
 Related are P4P incentive programs designed to provide financial reward for improved patient outcomes.
 One such program is the Medicare Shared Savings program where physician practices will be allowed to form Accountable Care Organizations (ACOs) and receive 50-60% of cost savings generated by the practice for Medicare beneficiaries.
-The important caveat to this program is ACO must achieve their quality reporting and performance metrics to benefit from the cost savings (Centers for Medicare and Medicaid Services, n.d.a).
+An important caveat to this program is ACO must achieve their quality reporting and performance metrics to benefit from the cost savings (Centers for Medicare and Medicaid Services, n.d.a).